 How can this issue be addressed?

-- “A statutory requirement for the Government to report to Parliament on the gender pension gap and its plans for tackling it
+- “A statutory requirement for the government to report to Parliament on the gender pension gap and its plans for tackling it

 - Reform of automatic enrolment from the earliest possible date